 Step 1 Connect your iPhone to a PC

 First, download and install the Joyoshare iOS System Recovery tool.
 Before running the app, make a USB connection between the computer and the faulty iPhone.
-The phone will be detected automatically by the application.
-Then, to proceed, press the Enter Recovery Mode and Start buttons.
+Then, to proceed, click on iOS System Repair section and Start buttons.

 Step 2 Choose a mode

-To repair your iPhone with volume bar not showing on iPhone error, select Standard Mode to do that without losing data.
+To repair your iPhone with volume bar not showing on iPhone error, select Standard Repair mode to do that without losing data.
 Then, use the arrow-shaped button to go on.
 If your iPhone has device detection problem, you'll have to boot it into either DFU or recovery mode.

 Step 3 Get the firmware package

 Now, you will be prompted to download the most recent firmware package by the software.
 But, before you can proceed, check the device details, then click the Download option.
 You can also manually choose the device and model.